ehmicky/wild-wild-path/README.md

 `options`: [`Options?`](#options)\
 _Return value_: [`Iterable<any>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#examples_using_the_iteration_protocols)

-Return all properties matching the query, as an [iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#examples_using_the_iteration_protocols).
+Return all properties matching the `query`, as an [iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#examples_using_the_iteration_protocols).
 This is slower than [`list()`](#listtarget-query-options) but uses less memory.